axelknauf/histcloc/README.md

 - git source code management tool (maybe svn later on, or even pluggable)
 - cloc 1.5.6 as coming from Sourceforge (see link above)
-- plotting shall be done using either RRDTool or GNUPlot
+- plotting shall be done using GNUPlot

-Heuristic as follows:
+Processing takes place as follows:
-- Check working copy compatibility
+- Check working copy compatibility: is it a git working copy?
-- Verify it is using a compatible SCM (only git)
-- Check size of the history
+- Check size of the history: do we have enough revisions for making snapshots?
-- Make assumptions on how many snapshots to take (eventually parameterized from user input first)
+- Use user input for snapshot count, working copy path, output file..
-- Check out snapshots, run cloc across the interim state, collect data from snapshot, collect into data model (associative array), plot data, done.
+- Check out snapshots, run cloc across the revision, collect data from snapshot, collect into data model (temporary file), plot data, done.

 Requirements
 - CLOC (Perl version for Linux is included)
+- Perl for running CLOC
 - Bash v4 or later
-- sed
+- Unix tools: sed, cut, grep, tr
 - git 1.7.9 or later, possibly earlier versions (not tested)
+- gnuplot, tested with 4.4.4

 License & Source code
 - CLOC is licensed under the GPL v2 which can be accessed at http://www.gnu.org/licenses/gpl-2.0.html
 - CLOC source code is available from SourceForge at http://cloc.sourceforge.net
-- This tool shall also be licensed under the GPL v2.
+- This tool is licensed under the GPL v2.